 - 14.40 The rights of Members under Rule 14.37 are additional to any other right s/he may have, including: - 14.40.1 the common law right to inspect documents where this is necessary for a Member to perform his or her duties.
-Any Member asserting a 'need to know' in relation to documents not otherwise available under these Rules should make application to the Solicitor to the Council. - 14.40.2 the statutory rights available to any person under the Freedom of Information Act 2000 and the Environmental Information Regulations 2005. - 14.40.3 Members' right, under Section 228 of the Local Government Act 1972, to inspect the accounts of the Council and of any proper officer of the Council. - 14.41 In exercising rights of access to information Members shall have regard to any guidance issued by the Solicitor to the Council.
+Any Member asserting a 'need to know' in relation to documents not otherwise available under these Rules should request the documents from the appropriate Head of Service only and not individual officers, and should take into account the reasonableness of an individual request and of cumulative requests and the impact upon officer time. - 14.40.2 the statutory rights available to any person under the Freedom of Information Act 2000 and the Environmental Information Regulations 2005. - 14.40.3 Members' right, under Section 228 of the Local Government Act 1972, to inspect the accounts of the Council and of any proper officer of the Council. - 14.41 In exercising rights of access to information Members shall have regard to any guidance issued by the Head of Legal Services and Monitoring Officer.